pascallaliberte/sharpen.page/_i18n/en/_posts/2018-12-06-forces-of-progress-in-purchase-decision.md

 ### In the Bottom Right: Anxieties About The Solution

-* My girlfriend might not use it
+* {% include components/icon-anxieties.html %} My girlfriend might not use it
-* How is this planner going to wear over the year?
+* {% include components/icon-anxieties.html %} How is this planner going to wear over the year?
-* Are my girlfriend and my mom going to be okay with the colour?
+* {% include components/icon-anxieties.html %} Are my girlfriend and my mom going to be okay with the colour?
+{: .forces }

 In the case of the sale of these two monthly planners, there didn't seem to be too many objections, or too many things that made my friend anxious about the solution.
 The struggle was felt, the product did the job well and its features supported that job.
 Easy sale.